-Wake-up lights help you start the day feeling more alert and in a better mood.
-It's certainly nicer than being shocked away by a noisy alarm clock, which can be particularly jarring if it disrupts the deepest part of your sleep cycle.
-So a wakeup light can be a great investment in your health and wellbeing (while some sunrise lamps can be used for light therapy, if you suffer from Seasonal Affective Disorder, you should consult our best SAD lamp guide instead).
+Many find that using a wake-up light rather than a traditional alarm clock helps them start the day feeling more alert and in a better mood.
+So a wakeup light can be a great investment in your health and wellbeing.
+These aren't to be confused with SAD lamps – while some sunrise lamps can be used for light therapy, if you suffer from Seasonal Affective Disorder, you should consult our best SAD lamp guide instead.
 And of course they can double up as one of the best bedside lamps, too.

 Even the best wake-up lights can be let down by poorly-designed companion apps.
 Not so the Beurer WL 75.
 Its app's interface is a dream to use, making the light itself fantastically simple to set up and program.
 We especially like that you can set different profiles for each day of the week.
 The Beurer also offers a natural-feeling sunrise mode, a gentle, gradual fade-in of red to white that really will help you feel refreshed on waking.
 You can also choose sunset mode to be lulled to sleep, or take advantage of the Beurer’s Bluetooth connectivity to stream music or play radio, at any time of the night or day.
 Finally, no review would be complete without a nod to the Beurer’s design.
 Some found it on the large side, especially the hefty plug, but in our humble opinion, it’s easily one of the best-looking of the bunch.